joeellis/joeellis.github.io/_posts/2017-08-17-using-circle-2-0-with-elixir.md

   - save_cache:
       key: v1-mix-cache
       paths: "deps"
+{% endraw %}
+{% endhighlight %}

+For our `deps` directory, we create three types of CircleCI caches:

+1. A cache keyed against the branch name *and* the `mix.lock` checksum.
+    - This cache is used for most commits to a branch.
+    - It also uses a `mix.lock` checksum as part of its key.
+If new dependencies are added and the `mix.lock` file changes, this will make sure to cause a cache miss and force a recompilation of the new dependencies.
+2. A cache keyed against just the branch name.
+    - CircleCI uses this cache as a fallback if the first cache can't be found, usually when the `mix.lock` file has changed.
+3. A cache with just a generic key of `v1-mix-cache`.
+    - This cache is used if CircleCI can't find any of the above caches, like in the case of the first commit of a new branch.
+Also, if you are creating small commits often, then you'll find this cache is very useful at saving on compilation times between branches.

+For our `build` directory, you can see it's very similar to the `deps` caching strategy:

+{% highlight yaml %}
+{% raw %}
 - save_cache:
     key: v1-build-cache-{{ .Branch }}
     paths: "_build"
 - save_cache:
     key: v1-build-cache
     paths: "_build"
 {% endraw %}
 {% endhighlight %}

-Next, the build runs through a set of initial steps to checkout our git repository, restore any previous caching we may have done, fetch and compile our dependencies, and save them again in CircleCI's cache.

-The cache keys here make look funny to you.
-This is part of CircleCI's new caching mechanism, and before you read the rest of this article, I *highly* recommend you [read and understand their caching](https://circleci.com/docs/2.0/caching/) because you will need to understand it to figure out the best caching strategy for your own app.

-For our `deps` directory, we create three types of caches:

-1. A cache keyed against the branch name *and* the `mix.lock` checksum.
-This cache is used for almost all commits to a branch except the first one or if your commit causes a change in the `mix.lock` file.
-Note: it's important to key off the `mix.lock` file as caches are shared between jobs and someone on your team could be working in a separate branch and running jobs with a different mix file from yours.
-2. A cache keyed against just the branch name.
-CircleCI uses this cache if the first cache can't be found, usually when the `mix.lock` file has changed.
-3. A cache with just a generic key of `v1-mix-cache`.
-This cache is used if CircleCI can't find any of the above caches, such as in the case of the first commit of a new branch.
-However, if you are making sure to make small commits often, then you'll find this cache is still quite useful at saving on compilation times.

-For our `build` directory, you can see it's very similar to the `deps` caching strategy.
-One small difference is that it only uses two types of caches as there is no cache against a lockfile.
-This makes sense though, as most changes you make will require your project to be recompiled anyways.
+One small difference is that we only use two types of caches as there is no 'lockfile' for the build directory to cache against.
+This makes sense though, as we want your project to always recompile itself with the new changes made in each commit.

-After you understand how the cache saving works, then the `restore_cache` keys in the steps above make more sense.
-It is simply the place we declare which caches to pull and which order to pull them in.
+After you understand how the `save_cache` works, then the `restore_cache` keys in the steps above make more sense:

+{% highlight yaml %}
+{% raw %}
+- checkout
+- restore_cache:
+    keys:
+    - v1-mix-cache-{{ .Branch }}-{{ checksum "mix.lock" }}
+    - v1-mix-cache-{{ .Branch }}
+    - v1-mix-cache
+- restore_cache:
+    keys:
+    - v1-build-cache-{{ .Branch }}
+    - v1-build-cache
+- run: mix do deps.get, compile
+{% endraw %}
+{% endhighlight %}

+All we are doing there is declaring which of our caches to check and which order should check them.

-Next, we use the same strategy to install our frontend `node_modules` using `yarn`:
+Next, we use the exact same caching strategy to install our frontend `node_modules` using `yarn`:

 {% highlight yaml %}
 {% raw %}